secretstartups/handbook/content/job-families/finance/corporate-controller/treasury-manager.md

 - Ensures compliance with SOX controls, FBAR, anti-money laundering regulations, and other rules governing cash transactions and banking
 - Actively monitor and analyze bank fees, FX pricing and other treasury-specific budgets
 - Prepare monthly, quarterly and ad-hoc management reporting
-- Support internal /external audit requirements and reporting
+- Drive internal /external audit requirements and reporting
 - Ad-hoc Treasury projects as needed

 #### Senior Treasury Analyst Requirements

 - Bachelor’s Degree in Finance, Business Administration, or Accounting preferred
 - 3-5 years' progressive experience in corporate treasury or international commercial bank
-- Basic understanding of cash management, corporate finance and accounting
+- Deep understanding of cash management, corporate finance and accounting
 - Experience with Netsuite or similar ERP software
 - Experience with major banking portals
 - Ability to work remote and independently